 - High Annual Fee.
 The $175 expense is higher than other similar cards, and it’s $50 more than the regular American Express Gold Card.

 - Low Sign-Up Bonus.
 Many charge cards offer sign-up bonuses that are significantly larger than their annual fees, or in the case of travel rewards cards, a bonus that covers a round trip flight.
 The Premier Rewards Gold Card’s bonus of 25,000 points is valued at up to $250, but is only average compared to other offers.
 You could potentially earn up to 40,000 points, but you need to spend $30,000 in the first year.

 - No Room If You Can’t Pay Your Bill.
 Problems can arise, and if you find yourself in a situation where you can’t pay your bill, the penalties are steep.
 Unless you qualify for Pay Over Time, hefty finance charges and late fees quickly accrue on unpaid balances.

 - Foreign Transaction Fee.
 If you frequently travel outside the United States, the foreign transaction fee is a disadvantage.
 Foreign transaction fees typically range from 1% to 3%, and at 2.7%, the Premier Rewards Gold Card’s transaction fee is at the high end of the spectrum.
 Additionally, American Express is still not as widely accepted internationally as Visa or MasterCard.

-If you’re a frequent domestic traveler considering a charge card, the American Express® Premier Rewards Gold Card may be the best choice for you, in my opinion.
-The card offers more rewards opportunities than the standard American Express Gold Card while also offering great travel perks and a lower annual fee than the American Express Platinum Card.
+If you’re a frequent domestic traveler considering a charge card, the American Express® Premier Rewards Gold Card may be the best choice for you.
+The card offers more rewards opportunities than the standard American Express Gold card while also offering great travel perks and a lower annual fee than higher-end American Express cards.

 If you travel frequently within the United States, stay at eligible properties, and spend enough ($30,000 annually) to earn the anniversary bonus, this charge card merits serious consideration.